Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Cubatures and designs on unions of Grassmannians

 \end{definition} Thus, any $t$-design is a cubature, whose weights are the same on each Grassmannian but can differ across different Grassmannians.
-For $|\K|=1$, our definition reduces to the standard Grassmannian designs as considered in \cite{Bachoc:2005aa,Bachoc:2006aa,Bachoc:2004fk,Bachoc:2002aa}.

-\begin{remark} The existence of $t$-designs with strength $t=1$ in single Grassmannians was studied in \cite{Casazza:2011aa}.
-For a discussion on the existence of $1$-designs in unions of Grassmannians with $\frac{m_k}{n_k}=\frac{m_\ell}{n_\ell}$, for all $k,\ell\in\mathcal{K}$, we refer to \cite{Bownik:la}. \end{remark}
+For $|\mathcal{I}|=1$, our definition reduces to the standard Grassmannian designs as considered in \cite{Bachoc:2005aa,Bachoc:2006aa,Bachoc:2004fk,Bachoc:2002aa}.
+The existence of $t$-designs with $t=1$ in single Grassmannians was studied in \cite{Casazza:2011aa}.
+For a discussion on the existence of $1$-designs in unions of Grassmannians with $\frac{m_k}{n_k}=\frac{m_{l}}{n_{l}}$, for all $k,{l}\in\mathcal{I}$, we refer to \cite{Bownik:la}.